-Justin Bieber returns with smooth new track 'Yummy'
+Watch Justin Bieber get messy in the colourful new video for 'Yummy'

-Justin Bieber has returned with new track ‘Yummy’ – and it sees the singer heading in a smooth R&B direction.
+Justin Bieber has unveiled the video for his new single ‘Yummy’ – and it’s a very messy affair.

 The single is the first track to emerge from Bieber’s fifth album, the follow-up to 2015’s Progress, and comes after he first teased the new offering on Christmas Eve.